-The purpose of the San Diego Continuum of Care Board’s Governance Charter (Charter) is to describe the structure, composition, roles, responsibilities and committee formation of the organization.
+The purpose of the San Diego Continuum of Care Board’s Governance Charter (Charter) is to describe the structure, composition, roles, responsibilities and committee formation of the Continuum of Care.
 On an annual basis, the Charter will be updated to reflect the San Diego Continuum of Care Board’s response to environmental, regulatory, and strategic issues.

 In 2009, the U.S. Department of Housing and Urban Development (HUD) enacted the Homeless Emergency Assistance and Rapid Transition to Housing Act (HEARTH) that established a Continuum of Care (CoC) program to address homelessness and created specific rules, regulations and procedures to be competitive for federal dollars.
 The HEARTH Act also includes a provision to establish a "governance structure" that ensures an opportunity for all stakeholders to be included and participate in the CoC program.
 Subsequently HUD released the 2012 Interim Rule detailing the requirements for CoC implementation of HEARTH.1

-Serving as the San Diego City and County CoC 601, the RTFH develops strategic policy and serves as San Diego City and County’s Continuum of Care as defined in Section 578.5 of the Homeless Emergency Assistance and Rapid Transition to Housing Act (HEARTH) published in July 2012.
+Serving as the San Diego City and County HUD-designated CoC 601, the RTFH develops strategic policy and serves as San Diego City and County’s Continuum of Care as defined in Section 578.5 of the Homeless Emergency Assistance and Rapid Transition to Housing Act (HEARTH) published in July 2012.

 The CoC is the central collective impact organization addressing homelessness in San Diego through the coordination of resources; evaluation of the crisis response system; and the development of strategies and implementation of best practices for dramatically reducing and ending homelessness.
 The Board is responsible for: